Brooke Jude Discusses Her Collaboration with Microbiologist Anne Madden to Save Amphibians

 Bard Graduate Programs in Sustainability holds online informational sessions for prospective students to learn more about graduate school.

-Join us on Tuesday, December 10, 2024 at 7:00pm ET to learn about our programs directly from Director Eban Goodstein and the admissions team.
+Join us on Thursday, January 23, 2025 at 12:00pm ET to learn about our programs and the admissions process directly from the admissions team.
 There will be a time for questions at the end of the session.
-Register here!
+Learn more and register here!

 REGISTER HERE - 1/29WednesdayWednesday, January 29, 2025